Diamond Jubilee of Elizabeth II: Extended weekend

-Members of the royal family, governors-general, and prime ministers from the Commonwealth realms were present at various functions held on 4 and 5 June: A reception took place at Buckingham Palace before the Diamond Jubilee Concert and a national service of thanksgiving was conducted the following day at St. Paul's Cathedral, also attended by 2,000 other guests.
+Members of the royal family, governors-general, and prime ministers from the Commonwealth realms were present at various functions held on 4 and 5 June: A reception took place at Buckingham Palace before the Diamond Jubilee Concert and a national service of thanksgiving was conducted the following day at St Paul's Cathedral, also attended by 2,000 other guests.
 Will Todd's anthem "The Call of Wisdom", commissioned specially for this event, was performed by the Diamond Choir, made up of about 40 children from around the UK.
-The Archbishop of Canterbury dedicated his sermon to the Queen, during which he noted her "lifelong dedication" and stated that she "has made her 'public' happy and all the signs are that she is herself happy, fulfilled and at home in these encounters."
+The Archbishop of Canterbury, Rowan Williams, dedicated his sermon to the Queen, during which he noted her "lifelong dedication" and stated that she "has made her 'public' happy and all the signs are that she is herself happy, fulfilled and at home in these encounters."
 Afterwards, a formal lunch was held in Westminster Hall.
-The Queen returned to Buckingham Palace at 2:20 pm, in an open top carriage procession and escorted by The Household Cavalry Regiment.
+The Queen returned to Buckingham Palace at 2:20 pm, in an open top carriage procession and escorted by the Household Cavalry Regiment.
 Another reception was held at London's Guildhall and a luncheon took place at Lancaster House, hosted by the British Secretary of State for Foreign and Commonwealth Affairs.
 A reception solely for governors-general was held by the Queen at Buckingham Palace.

 The weekend of celebrations ended with a balcony appearance at Buckingham Palace.
 The Queen appeared on the balcony with the Prince of Wales, the Duchess of Cornwall, the Duke of Cambridge, the Duchess of Cambridge, and Prince Harry in front of cheering crowds outside the palace and along The Mall.
-There followed a feu de joie and a flypast by the Red Arrows and historic aircraft, including the last flying Lancaster bomber in Britain.
+There followed a feu de joie and a flypast by the Red Arrows and historic aircraft, including PA474, the last airworthy Lancaster bomber in Britain.
 Several media commentators commented on the significance of only senior members of the royal family appearing on the balcony.
 BBC royal correspondent Peter Hunt remarked that it "sent a message demonstrating both continuity and restraint at a time of austerity".